umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-a-Fieldtype.md

         }
     }

-In the constructor we specify the standard provider information (remember to set the ID to a unique ID).
+In the constructor, we specify the standard provider information (remember to set the ID to a unique ID).

 And then we set the field type specific information.
 In this case a preview Icon for the form builder UI and what kind of data it will return, this can either be string, longstring, integer, datetime or boolean.

-## CSHTML view
+## Partial view

 Then we will start building the view at `Views\Partials\Forms\Fieldtypes\FieldType.MyCustomField.cshtml`: